LGBT? Get advice online?

 Do you have questions about being gay, lesbian, bisexual or transgender?

 If you’re looking for advice and information, it’s important to get it from a trusted source.
 These organisations specialise in giving impartial advice and support to LGBT young people.
+If you’re seeking support in an online community – even if the forum or group is moderated - remember that you can never really be sure of who you’re talking to.
+Remember to follow our tips for staying safe.

 Young Stonewall provides information and advice on issues that affect lesbian, gay and bisexual young people.